tnebooks/10th-science/content.en/laws-of-motion/_index.md

 Since there is a difference in the weight of the persons sitting on it, the heavier person lifts the lighter person.
 When the heavier person comes closer to the pivot point (fulcrum) the distance of the line of action of the force decreases.
 It causes less amount of torque to act on it.
 This enables the lighter person to lift the heavier person.

 **3\.
-Steering Wheel** A small steering wheel enables you to

-manoeuore a car easily by transferring a torque to the wheels with less effort.
+Steering Wheel** A small steering wheel enables you to manoeuore a car easily by transferring a torque to the wheels with less effort.

 ### Principle of Moments

 When a number of like or unlike parallel forces act on a rigid body and the body is in equilibrium, then the algebraic sum of the moments in the clockwise direction is equal to the algebraic sum of the moments in the anticlockwise direction.
-In other words, at

-10th\_Science\_Unit-1.indd 5 06-12-2021 17:28:47

-6**10th Standard Science**

-equilibrium, the algebraic sum of the moments of all the individual forces about any point is equal to zero.
+In other words, at equilibrium, the algebraic sum of the moments of all the individual forces about any point is equal to zero.

-clockwise moment

-anticlockwise momentF1

-_d_1 _d_2

-F2

 **Figure 1.5** Principle of moments

-P

 In the illustration given in figure 1.5, the force F1 produces an anticlockwise rotation at a distance d1 from the point of pivot P (called fulcrum) and the force F2 produces a clockwise rotation at a distance d2 from the point of pivot P. The principle of moments can be written as follows:

-Moment in clockwise direction

-\= Moment in anticlockwise direction
+Moment in clockwise direction \= Moment in anticlockwise direction

-F1 × d1 = F2 × d2 . . . . . . . .
+F~1~ × d~1~ = F~2~ × d~2~ . . . . . . . .
 (1.4)

 ## NEWTON’S SECOND LAW OF MOTION

 According to this law, “**the force acting on a body is directly proportional to the rate of change of linear momentum of the body and the change in momentum takes place in the direction of the force**”.

 This law helps us to measure the amount of force.
-So, it is also called as ‘_law of force_’.
+So, it is also called as ‘*law of force*’.
 Let, ‘m’ be the mass of a moving body, moving along a straight line with an initial speed ‘u’ After a time interval of ‘t’, the velocity of the body changes to ‘v’ due to the impact of an unbalanced external force F. Initial momentum of the body Pi = mu Final momentum of the body Pf = mv Change in momentum Δp = Pf –Pi = mv – mu By Newton’s second law of motion,

 Force, F ∝ rate of change of momentum F ∝ change in momentum / time